TickerSparkInvestor Intelligence

 +How can you invest in Automattic (WordPress parent)?

-For retail investors, the first option is to wait for an IPO.
-If Automattic ever files and goes public, you’d typically buy shares through a brokerage once trading begins, though getting IPO allocations directly is usually limited and not guaranteed.
+For most retail investors, the first option is to wait for an IPO.
+If Automattic ever files and lists, you would typically buy shares through a brokerage once trading begins, or try to participate in the offering through a broker that allocates IPO shares.
+Right now, that path does not exist because the company is still private.

 ▌The Daily Briefing · Free